Guides Menu

 The UN Environment Assembly has adopted the following definition of NbS: ‘actions to protect, conserve, restore, sustainably use and manage natural or modified terrestrial, freshwater, coastal and marine ecosystems, which address social, economic and environmental challenges effectively and adaptively, while simultaneously providing human well-being, ecosystem services and resilience and biodiversity benefits.’

-Although NbS are increasingly receiving global recognition as a tool to support climate-resilient development, few cities have taken full advantage of NbS tools and emerging knowledge to address climate change.
-Ecosystem restoration is one of the most significant ways to deliver NbS to address societal challenges related to biodiversity loss, food and water security, and health, among others.
+Although NbS and EbA are increasingly receiving global recognition as a tool to support climate-resilient development, few cities have taken full advantage of NbS tools and emerging knowledge to address climate change.
+Ecosystem restoration is one of the most significant ways to deliver NbS to address societal challenges related to biodiversity loss, food and water security, and health, and disaster risk reduction among others.
 This can be done by allowing the natural regeneration of degraded ecosystems or by actively supporting their rehabilitation through targeted interventions and fostering species diversity (see Case Studies for more examples).
-NbS have proven cost-effective and inclusive when implemented together with stakeholders, and can improve both urban and rural ecosystems to safeguard and restore biodiversity.
+NbS have proven cost-effective and inclusive when planned and implemented together with stakeholders, and can improve both urban and rural ecosystems to safeguard and restore nature’s contribution to people.

 What can you expect from this Guide?

-This is a general guide to ecosystem restoration in urban areas, and includes: i) a definition and examples of urban ecosystem restoration, ii) baseline knowledge on the types of restoration approaches used; iii) lessons learned and best practices from across the world, along with useful resources for cities; iv) how to leverage financial resources for your city; and v) how your city can get involved in the UN Decade of Ecosystem Restoration and partner organizations.
+This is a general guide to ecosystem restoration in urban areas, and includes: i) a definition and examples of urban ecosystem restoration, ii) information about the types of restoration approaches used; iii) lessons learned and best practices from across the world, along with useful resources for cities; iv) how to leverage financial resources for your city; and v) how your city can get involved in the UN Decade of Ecosystem Restoration and other initiatives

 This guide was produced through collaboration with the following partners: